tathyagarg/arraysql/README.md

-# MaybeSQL
+# ArraySQL
-MaybeSQL is a database built in Rust.
+ArraySQL is a database management software built in Rust.

 ## Features
 1. Use of 2 systems of storage to allow the user to place more importance on how much data can be stored or how fast the data can be retrieved.